-- A. The teacher or parent/legal guardian may request informal consultation with school staff, e.g., school counselor, school psychologist, to determine the severity of concern and appropriate steps to address the concern.
-The teacher may request that the involved student's parents or legal guardian are included. - B. School personnel or the parent/legal guardian may refer a student to the school intervention team (or equivalent school-based team with a problem-solving focus) for consideration of appropriate services.
+A. The teacher or parent/legal guardian may request informal consultation with school staff, e.g., school counselor, school psychologist, to determine the severity of concern and appropriate steps to address the concern.
+The teacher may request that the involved student's parents or legal guardian are included.

+- B. School personnel or the parent/legal guardian may refer a student to the school intervention team (or equivalent school-based team with a problem-solving focus) for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - C. If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
 Parent or legal guardian involvement shall be required. - D. The intervention team may recommend - 1.
 Counseling and support to address the needs of the victims of bullying or harassment; - 2.
 Research-based counseling or interventions to address the behavior of the students who bully and harass others, e.g., empathy training, anger management; and/or - 3.
-Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate.

-- X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
+Research-based counseling or interventions which include assistance and support provided to parents/legal guardians, if deemed necessary or appropriate. - X. Reporting Incidents of Bullying and Harassment - A. Incidents of bullying or harassment shall be reported in the school's report of data concerning school safety and discipline data required under s.
 1006.09(6), F.S.
-The report shall include: - 1.
-Each incident of bullying or harassment and the resulting consequences, including discipline and referrals - 2.
-In a separate section, each reported incident of bullying or harassment that does not meet the criteria of a prohibited act under this section (reported as "unsubstantiated bullying" or "unsubstantiated harassment") with recommendations regarding such incidents. - 3.
-Cyberbullying incidents are to be included within the bullying incidents category. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code.
+The report shall include: - Each incident of bullying or harassment and the resulting consequences, including discipline and referrals [reported using the appropriate School Environmental Safety Incident Reporting (SESIR) codes as "BUL" for "bullying or "HAR" for harassment]; - In a separate section, each reported incident of bullying or harassment that does not meet the criteria of a prohibited act under this section (reported using the appropriate SESIR codes as "UBL" for "unsubstantiated bullying" or "UHR" for "unsubstantiated harassment") with recommendations regarding such incidents; and

+- Cyberbullying incidents are to be included within the bullying incidents category. - B. The District will utilize Florida's School Environmental Safety Incident Reporting (SESIR) Statewide Report on School Safety and Discipline Data, which includes bullying and harassment as incident codes as well as bullying-related as a related element code.